Ten Tips to Know When Preparing Venison

 2. Aging the Deer Meat

 Many people forget arguably the most important step in creating succulent, tender deer meat.
 Aging the deer is one of the most crucial steps in developing the final tender texture of venison.
 If using a processor, this step will be done for you.
-If you are processing your own deer, this step can be done before or after thawing your meat.
+If you are processing your own deer, you can complete this step before or after thawing your meat.
 There are also two methods of aging meat: dry aging and wet aging.

 I prefer dry aging my meat before it is frozen.
 In dry aging, the meat needs to be surrounded by a constant air temperature of 34-37 degrees.
 This denatures (breaks down) the meat.
 To make your own aging apparatus, purchase a plastic bin and poke holes in the sides and top of the bin.
 Once you have done this, place butchered venison on a cooling rack inside the bin.
 Every few days, empty the blood from the bin and continue aging the meat for seven to ten days.
 Many people allow the meat to age for up to fourteen days, but I feel that ten days is sufficient to break down the connective tissue and muscle fiber for tasty meals.